 - R. v.
 Mercure, 1 S.C.R.
 234 [“Mercure”]

 - Schreiber v.
 Canada (1999), 69 C.R.R.
 (2d) 256 (F.C.T.D.) [« Schreiber »]

 - Société des Acadiens du Nouveau-Brunswick Inc. v.
 Association of Parents for Fairness in Education, 1 S.C.R.
 549 [“Société des Acadiens”].

 - St-Onge v.
 Canada, 3 F.C.
 287 (F.C.A.) [“St-Onge”]

 - Toronto (City) v.
 Braganza O.J.
 No. 5445 [“Toronto”]

 Table of secondary material

 - Brun, Henri and Guy Tremblay in Droit constitutionnel, 4th ed.
 (Cowansville: Yvon Blais, 2002) at 844 [“Droit constitutionnel”].

-- Hogg, Peter W., Constitutional Law of Canada, looseleaf (Toronto: Carswell, 2002) at paragraph 53.6(a) [“ Constitutional Law”].
+- Hogg, Peter W., Constitutional Law of Canada, looseleaf (Toronto: Carswell, 2002) at para.
+53.6(a) [“ Constitutional Law”].

 - Vaz, Nicole and Pierre Foucher, “The right to receive public services in either official language” in Michel Bastarache, ed., Language Rights in Canada, 3rd ed.
-(Montréal: Yvon Blais, 20113) at 484 [“Language Rights in Canada”]
+(Montréal: Yvon Blais, 20113) at 484 [“Language Rights in Canada”].

 - Date modified: